 Crystal Clear uses a cost based inclining block rate that discourages the excessive use of water.
-The residential base rate is \$34.00.
-Six inclining usage blocks (tiers) are set up in increments of ten thousand gallons.
+There is a base rate and six inclining usage blocks (tiers) are set up in increments of ten thousand gallons.
 The rates for each successive inclining block are designed to encourage the conservation of water by sending a strong price signal that charges incrementally higher rates per each increasing thousand gallons of water use.